THE STORY OF INDIA’S NATIONAL ANTHEMMusic January 25, 2019

 The Roots of Jana Gana Mana

 In 1857, the British encountered the first large-scale rebellion against their colonial rule: a sustained uprising by the Indian soldiers in their army, now called the Sepoy Mutiny.
 After the mutiny, the British suppressed anything that even remotely seemed a threat to their control.
 When Bengal became a stronghold for the nationalist movement, the Viceroy of India Lord Curzon split the province into two in 1905: East Bengal, with a predominant Muslim population, and West Bengal, predominantly Hindu.
 The official reason was that two smaller provinces could be administered more efficiently than one large province.
-But the unofficial sentiment was to let the Hindus of the West and the Muslims of the East expend their energy knocking the stuffing out of each other, and they will have neither sweat nor stamina left to confront the British.
+But the unofficial sentiment was to let the Hindus of the West and the Muslims of the East expend their energy knocking the stuffing out of each other, and they would have neither sweat nor stamina left to confront the British.

 A direct offshoot of Bengal’s partition was the Swadeshi movement—from the Sanskrit swa, own or self, and desh, country—that derived its name because it boycotted British goods.
 Western clothing was hurled into communal bonfires, imported grain or sugar or anything from the West became taboo.
 The protestors gave up their Anglicized surnames – Banerjee, Chatterjee, Mukherjee – in favor of the Bengali originals, Bandhopadhyay, Chattopadhyay, Mukhopadhyay.
 The Swadeshis derided Tagore for not changing his surname back to Thakur.
 There were protest marches, meetings, demonstrations and petitions to arouse public opinion.
 But those intensely loyal to the British Crown felt that the British Raj was the best thing that could have happened to India.
 Thus there were the nationalists and the loyalists.
 And then, there was Rabindranath Tagore.